climber2002/rea-robot/README.md

 Run the application
 -------------------

-The application can read input either from a file or standard input.
+The application can read input either from a file or from standard input.

 ### Read commands from file

 To read commands from a file, run following command,

-    ./bin/rea-robot <filepath>
+    bin/rea-robot <filepath>

 The argument <filepath> is the path to your commnd file.
 For example, to read from the *normal.txt* under the *test-data* folder, run following command,

-    ./bin/rea-robot test-data/normal.txt
+    bin/rea-robot test-data/normal.txt

 ### Read commands from standard input

 To read commands from standard input, run *rea-robot* without any arguments, like following,

-    ./bin/rea-robot
+    bin/rea-robot

-It will give you a prompt and you can enter the commands direcly, if you type an invalid command, it will give you some error messages and you can enter new command again.
+It will give you a prompt and you can enter the commands directly, if you type an invalid command, it will give you some error messages and you can enter new command again.
 To quit the application, just type **QUIT**.

 Commands file